remiclarisse/chor-rivest-cryptosystem/sage/chor-rivest-vaudenay/read-me.md

 ## What can be improved
 Besides everything (python meh!), many computing can be done in parallel, and the computing of logarithms have already been parallelized !

+---
+### Bibliography

+Benny Chor and Ronald L. Rivest, **A Knapsack-Type Public Key Cryptosystem Based on Arithmetic in Finite Fields**, in *IEEE Transactions on Information Theory*, 1988

+Serge Vaudenay, **Cryptanalysis of the Chor-Rivest Cryptosystem**, in *Journal of Cryptology*, 2000